-We have no evidence that your medical information involved in this incident was or will be used for any unintended purposes.
-However, the following practices can provide additional safeguards to protect against medical identity theft.
+If your medical information was involved in this incident, the following practices can provide additional safeguards to protect against medical identity theft:

 - Only share your health insurance cards with your health care providers and other family members who are covered under your insurance plan or who help you with your medical care. - Review your "explanation of benefits statement" which you receive from your health insurance company. - Follow up with your insurance company or care provider for any items you do not recognize.
-If necessary, contact the care provider on the explanation of benefits statement and ask for copies of medical records from the date of the potential access (noted above) to current date.

-- Ask your insurance company for a current year-to-date report of all services paid for you as a beneficiary. - Follow up with your insurance company or the care provider for any items you do not recognize.
+If necessary, contact the care provider on the explanation of benefits statement and ask for copies of medical records from the date of the potential access (noted above) to current date. - Ask your insurance company for a current year-to-date report of all services paid for you as a beneficiary. - Follow up with your insurance company or the care provider for any items you do not recognize.